oguzelyte/Seaton-Valley-Council-App-Team-20/README.md

-Lead Programmer of Team 20.(For more info visit: http://bit.ly/team-20-ncl)
+<h1> Seaton Valley Council App </h1>

 A project for the module CSC2022 from Newcastle University Team 20.

+<b> I was responsible for the reporting feature, which allowed citizens of Seaton Valley to report certain types of erradic activity. </b>
+<b> Reporting feature can be seen in the marketing video - https://www.youtube.com/watch?v=LoaYxeZ4bM4  </b>

 Seaton Valley Council App supplies residents and tourists with information about Seaton Valley as well as acting as a platform to contact the council about any issues.